Pessimist vs. Optimist Investors

 1. They are hopeful

 Business undertakings are surrounded by uncertainties that make it hard to operate without some degree of confidence.
-A great investor does not attribute success purely on hope, but she will always keep a healthy dose of it while taking the necessary steps to lessen risks.
+A great investor does not attribute success purely to hope, but she will always keep a healthy dose of it while taking the necessary steps to lessen risks.
 Again, an investor that is too optimistic or hopeful may fail, but an investor that is too pessimistic may not even manage to begin their trading.
 Here, it’s all about a balance.

 2. They are willing to pay for premium information